 I remember seeing “Thriller” on TV with my family.
 It was an event… we all sat around the TV. […] I miss that immersive experience.
 Now, people only listen to a few seconds of a song on their iPods, they don’t really invest in a whole album.
 It’s all about the single and the hype, it’s so much that gets between the music and the artist and the fans.

 The panel on the left is not only the most chaotic of the vision boards but the hardest to make out.
 (It’s easier to see the rightmost one here, which appears to be a sort of movement section, perhaps for "Mine.")
-I think I see Diana Ross.
+I think I see Diana Ross (edit: I did).
 I think I see Madonna, who’s all over BEYONCÉ’s videos and was named as having inspired the album.
-I definitely see a topless woman being fondled by a man in a suit, recalling both “Ghost” and “Partition.”
-But I couldn’t actually locate any of these photos, so you’ll have to let me know whether you can.
+I definitely see a topless woman being fondled by a man in a suit (edit: something from this shoot?
+This shoot?), recalling both “Ghost” and “Partition.”
+But I couldn’t actually match any of these photos, so you’ll have to let me know whether you can (edit: huge thanks to Claudia for identifying Edie Sedgwick).

 There were two findings that elicited audible gasps from me.
 The first is the Spice World (1997) poster, which is on-brand in terms of BEYONCÉ’s “girl power” messaging.
 The second is this promo photo from Britney Spears’s Onyx Hotel Tour, which promoted her equivalent horny album, In the Zone (2003).
 It shares vibes with “Partition,” since Britney is dripping in diamonds and posing with a ribbon, but BEYONCÉ was also in part about the darker, more destructive side of fame, and Britney is often considered the poster girl for exactly that.
 “Pretty Hurts” was inspired by the “sacrifices [Beyoncé] made as a kid, all of the time that [she] lost being on the road and the studios as a child.”
 That sacrifice is framed through beauty pageants, which both Beyoncé and Britney—who has herself been working since childhood—participated in.
 There’s also “Haunted” (including “Ghost”), which is about the “crazy madness” of the music industry.
 It’s interesting that Beyoncé would grab a photo from the Britney era that was cut short by a serious knee injury and her marriage to Kevin Federline, the fallout from which we’re still talking about.
 I’d love to hear what you think, and in the meantime will go finish my draft. ●